google-research/geneflow/documentation/notes.md

 # Note from the architect

-## Gotcha
+## Gotchas

-- Tensorflow don't do shuffle in place accordingly to be cross-compattible the various backends ops including `B.shuffle()`, `B.full_shuffle()` are also not in place.
+- Tensorflow don't do shuffle in place accordingly to be cross-compatible the various backends ops including `B.shuffle()`, `B.full_shuffle()` are also not in place.
 That might caught you by surprise if you come from `numpy`.